datalad/datalad.org/content/pages/get_datalad.rst

 :save_as: get_datalad.html
 :url: /get_datalad.html

-When there isn't anything more convenient (see below), DataLad can easily be installed via pip_.
+When there isn't anything more convenient (see below), DataLad is most easily installed via pip_.
 To automatically install DataLad and its software dependencies type ::